Local service standards affect everyone’s quality of life

 For councils with some key responsibilities the report continues:

 “Adults and children’s social care together make up the most serious long-term pressure”.
-For those without “housing and homelessness is the most serious short-term and long-term pressure, with environment and waste a close second place”.
+For those without care responsibilities “housing and homelessness is the most serious short-term and long-term pressure, with environment and waste a close second place”.

 So too in Surrey